andycasey/ads/docs/tutorials/libraries.md

 ## Saving your changes to ADS

-Any time you make changes to a library, these won't be automatically updated to ADS until you use the :func:`ads.Library.save` function.
+Any time you make changes to a library, these won't be automatically updated to ADS until you use the {func}`ads.Library.save` function.
 Examples of changes that you will need to save include:

 - Creating a library
 - Adding or removing documents, including emptying all documents from a library